lanl/scico/docs/source/inverse.rst

-The :mod:`scico.solver` module provides a number of functions for solving linear systems and simple optimization problems, some of which are useful as sub-problem solvers within the proximal algorithms described in the following section.
+The :mod:`scico.solver` module provides a number of functions for solving linear systems and simple optimization problems, some of which are useful as subproblem solvers within the proximal algorithms described in the following section.
 It also provides an interface to functions in :mod:`scipy.optimize`, supporting their use with multi-dimensional arrays and scico :class:`.Functional` objects.
-These algorithms are useful both as sub-problem solvers within the proximal algorithms described below, as well as for direct solution of higher-level problems.
+These algorithms are useful both as subproblem solvers within the proximal algorithms described below, as well as for direct solution of higher-level problems.